raspberrypilearning/flappy-astronaut/worksheet.md

 		x -= 1
 ```

 1. You can test this function out if you want, but you won't see much.
-The LEDs will switch on then off, so quicly that there'll be nothing to see.
+The LEDs will switch on then off, so quickly that there'll be nothing to see.
 A pause between the LEDs coming on and then off again is needed.
 At the top of you file, import the `time` module

 ```python
 from time import sleep